 Things to Do in the Garden in February

 With the recent snowfall and harsh frosts, make sure you keep your bird feeders topped up and provide a good supply of fresh-water.
 The birds will appreciate being well fed!
 It doesn’t have to be anything elaborate.
 You can use certain things from the house including fruit cake, dried nuts, mild grated cheese and cooked potatoes.

 Planting New Trees and Shrubs

-This month is an ideal time to plant bare-root deciduous trees and shrubs.
+This month is an ideal time for gardening to plant bare-root deciduous trees and shrubs.
 February is considered to be a dormant season for the garden but obviously much closer to the warmer temperatures of the spring.
 Recent research has shown that it’s actually better to plant these trees and shrubs in February/March, rather than Autumn so that the new tree/shrub doesn’t sit for too long in the cold, damp soil where it may suffer, especially if it becomes waterlogged or cold for long periods.

 Fertilizing Your Plants